rajansahu713/Speaker-Identification-using-Neural-Network/README.md

 ## Identifier the Speaker using Audio

+This model train on five speaker audio dataset

-you can verified this model using dataset audio
+you can verified this model using audio which are in dataset folder

 ## requirement